Aliases for APTX Gene

 APTX (Aprataxin) is a Protein Coding gene.
-Diseases associated with APTX include apraxia and aptx-related coenzyme q10 deficiency.
+Diseases associated with APTX include ataxia, early-onset, with oculomotor apraxia and hypoalbuminemia and aptx-related coenzyme q10 deficiency.
 GO annotations related to this gene include chromatin binding and protein N-terminus binding.
 An important paralog of this gene is PNKP.

 UniProtKB/Swiss-Prot for APTX Gene

 DNA-binding protein involved in single-strand DNA break repair, double-strand DNA break repair and base excision repair.
 Resolves abortive DNA ligation intermediates formed either at base excision sites, or when DNA ligases attempt to repair non-ligatable breaks induced by reactive oxygen species.
 Catalyzes the release of adenylate groups covalently linked to 5-phosphate termini, resulting in the production of 5-phosphate termini that can be efficiently rejoined.
 Also able to hydrolyze adenosine 5-monophosphoramidate (AMP-NH(2)) and diadenosine tetraphosphate (AppppA), but with lower catalytic activity.